monsterxx03/snet/README.md

 test:

-- go to `ip.cn`, ip should be your ss server ip (since ip.cn use CloudFlare CDN which is out of China)
+- go to `whatsmyip.com`, ip should be your ss server ip.
 - go to `myip.ipip.net`, ip should be your local ip in China.

+If you want to use it on openwrt, change `mode` to `router`.

 ## Notice